Mehrdad Oladi: Loan return to Persepolis

 In September 2007, Oladi cancelled his contract with Al-Shabab and urgently went to the United States to deal with a family matter.

 He returned to the United Arab Emirates in February 2008 and signed a six-month contract with Al-Shabab.
 In August 2012, Oladi was on trial with La Liga side, Xerez CD but move was cancelled.

 He joined Malavan in the summer of 2009.
 Alongside Pejman Nouri, they had two great seasons with Malavan, reaching the final of the Hazfi Cup.
 He was the top scorer for Malavan with 15 goals in the 2010–11 season.
 In four games played in the Hazfi Cup, he scored five times.

 Second return to Persepolis

 He played two seasons for Malavan and moved to Persepolis in the summer of 2011 and was used as a winger and striker.
 He returned to Malavan after one season at Persepolis in 2012.
 On 6 July 2013, he signed with Naft Tehran with a contract running until 2015.

 Esteghlal

-He joined Esteghlal on 11 November 2013, with a one and half year contract.
+He joined Esteghlal on 11 November 2013, with a one-and-a-half-year contract.